Ragura/dinkcreference/docs/functions/initfont.md

 | *.ttc     | <VersionInfo dink="all">Font name</versioninfo>    |

 Sticking to the above should get fonts to work most of the time.
-It seems that Different versions of the Dink engine refuses to accept certain fonts though.
+Sometimes fonts just won't work though - it's best to test them individually to make sure.